This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 The main difference in potato starch when adding to your gravy, it doesn’t take much.
 Add small amounts of potato starch so it doesn’t thicken to much.

-3. Almond Flour:
+3. Almond Flour

 Almond flour is a very common ingredient especially you have a gluten intolerance.
 It is similar to regular flour especially using as a thickening ingredient.

 When using almond flour it does have a nut flavor unlike using regular flour.
-So we use as a substitute mainly in our baking recipes and stews that pair well with the nut flavor.
+So we use as a substitute mainly in our desserts recipes and stews that pair well with the nut flavor.

 - Substitute 1 Tablespoon Almond Flour for 1 Tablespoon of Cornstarch

 Almond flour doesn’t easily clump like wheat flour, so we usually just mix right in to our stew.
+Corn flour is another easy gluten-free baking substitute.

-4. Ground Flaxseed:
+4. Ground Flaxseed

 Ground Flaxseeds have become a popular pantry ingredient over the years.
 It is called a super food because of the health benefits it offers.
 It has also been used a substitute for eggs in many vegan dishes.